karanpratapsingh/learn-go/README.md

 In this tutorial, let's talk about error handling.

-Notice I said errors and not exceptions as there is no exception handling in Go.
+Notice how I said errors and not exceptions as there is no exception handling in Go.

 Instead, we can just return a built-in `error` type which is an interface type.